In the Game of Thrones Season 6 finale, one huge disclosure appeared to take place: Jon Snow’s true parentage. Or was it?

 What D&D actually Guessed

-It has been widely reported that Game of Thrones showrunners’ D.B.
+It has been reported by the International Business Times’ that Game of Thrones showrunners’ D.B.
 Weiss and David Benioff had to correctly identify Jon Snow’s real mother to get Game of Thrones creator George R.R.
 Martin’s seal of approval to adapt his book series.
 They clearly guessed correctly.

 Why would Martin find it deal-making that Weiss and Benioff supplied the answer countless fans had been speculating for years?
 Answering Lyanna Stark would not have necessarily set them apart.